Naila Kiani: Career

 In July 2021, Kiani became the first Pakistani female mountaineer to ascend the 8,035-metre Gasherbrum II — the world's 13th highest mountain.
 She was also the first Pakistani female to climb any of the 8,000-metre peaks in Pakistan.

 Kiani became the second Pakistani woman to climb the 8,611-metre-high K2 — the 2nd highest mountain in the world in July 2022.

 Kiani reached the peak of the 8,080 m Gasherbrum I — the 11th highest mountain in the world in August 2022, the first Pakistani team to climb another mountain straight after K2.

 In April 2023, Kiani became the first Pakistani woman to scale the 8,091-metre Annapurna — the world's 10th highest mountain located in Nepal.

 Kiani became the second Pakistani woman to climb the 8,848-metre-high Mount Everest in May 2023.
 Later in May 2023, Kiani became the first Pakistani woman to successfully climb the 8,516-metre Mount Lhotse — the world's 4th highest peak.
 She was the first Pakistani climber Lhotse two days after climbing Everest.

 In July 2023, Kiani became the first Pakistani woman to summit the 8,125-metre Nanga Parbat — the world's ninth-highest peak.
 Later in July 2023, Kiani became the first Pakistani woman to summit the 8,051 m Broad Peak — the world's 12th highest peak.
 Kiani became the first Pakistani woman to climb all five of Pakistan's eight-thousanders.

 Kiani became the first Pakistani woman to climb 8,163-metre Manaslu peak in Nepal – the eighth-highest mountain in the world, in September 2023.

 In October 2023, Kiani became the first Pakistani woman to summit the 8,188-metre Cho Oyu — the world's sixth-highest peak.
 Later in October 2023, Kiani and Sirbaz Khan called off their attempted ascent of Shishapangma peak in Tibet, after surviving an avalanche near its summit.

 In May 2024, Kiani climbed the 8,485 metres tall Makalu – the world’s fifth-tallest mountain – in Nepal.

 In May 2025, Kiani climbed the 8,586 m Kangchenjunga – the world’s third-tallest mountain – in Nepal.

 Awards and honours

 In March 2024, the President of Pakistan conferred Sitara-i-Imtiaz to Kiani.
-Kiani is the only female athlete to receive Sitara-i-Imtiaz, the highest civilian honour given to any female athlete in Pakistan.
+Kiani is the only female athlete to receive Sitara-i-Imtiaz, the highest civilian honour given to any athlete in Pakistan.